Targeted Learning for Variable Importance: Introduction

-In this paper, we introduce a novel method to quantify the uncertainty of variable importance measures.
+In this paper, we introduce a novel method to quantify the uncertainty of variable importance metrics.
 Employing the targeted learning framework of \citet{van2006statistical}, our method provides a robust algorithm for conducting inference on variable importance.
-Our approach is efficient within the class of regular estimators and computationally efficient.
-Specifically, we focus on conditional permutation importance, as this method avoids potential issues with extrapolation \citep{hooker2021unrestricted}.
+Our approach is statistically efficient within the class of regular estimators as well as computationally cheap.
+Particularly, we focus on conditional permutation importance, as this method avoids potential issues with extrapolation \citep{hooker2021unrestricted}.

-This paper is organized as follows: In Section~\ref{sec: variable importance}, we formally state the problem setup and introduce some key concepts related to variable importance.
-In Section~\ref{sec: methodology}, we give an overview of the existing methodology, justify the existing methodology, present our methodology, and illustrate with conditional permutation importance.
-In Section~\ref{sec: theory}, we introduce the efficiency theory, targeted learning, and the theoretical guarantees of our methodology.
-Lastly, we demonstrate the effectiveness of our methodology through simulation (noting that real-world data sets do not allow us to verify the calibration of uncertainty quantification methods).
+This paper is organized as follows: In Section \ref{sec: variable importance}, we formally state the problem setup and introduce some key concepts related to variable importance.
+In Section \ref{sec: methodology}, we give an overview of the existing methodology and its justification, present our methodology, and illustrate it using conditional permutation importance.
+In Section \ref{sec: theory}, we introduce the efficiency theory and the theoretical guarantees of our methodology.
+Lastly, we illustrate the effectiveness of our method through simulation studies and two real-world data applications.
+We make our code publicly available at \url{https://github.com/xw547/TL4VI}.